-Excess of Revenues over Expenses
+Excess of Expenses over Revenue

-The combined statements of operations and changes in net assets include excess of revenues over expenses.
+The combined statements of operations and changes in net assets include excess of expenses over revenues.
 Changes in unrestricted net assets which are excluded from excess of revenues over expenses, consistent with industry practice, include permanent transfers of assets to and from affiliates for other than goods and services, changes in pension assets and benefit obligations not included in net periodic pension costs, and contributions of long-lived assets (including assets acquired using contributions which by donor restriction were to be used for the purposes of acquiring such assets).